 Massachusetts Bay Community College (MBCC) was approved by the Commonwealth of Massachusetts to participate in SARA, and became a SARA institution in 2019.
 At this time, only California is not a member state.
 If you reside in California and are interested in taking an online class at MBCC, please contact Admissions by email

 MBCC is required to provide current and prospective online learning students with contact information for filing complaints.
 Students who desire to resolve a grievance should follow the College’s Student Grievance Procedure as outlined in the Massachusetts Community College System Student Code of Conduct.
+Reports can be submitted through the Student Complaint Form.

 For other complaints, please click on the relevant link below for more information, or email firstname.lastname@example.org: